Regniek/Core-Service/README.md

 # Conclusions

-this project allows improving knowledge in a software development, strengthen how to read the architecture, how to apply different methods to build one app, why generate the core services since authorization and authentication of applications, how to gearing with other services, how to implement providers for auth0 and auht2, who to work other lenguage and why select that
+This project allows improving knowledge in a software development, strengthen how to read the architecture, how to apply different methods to build one app, why generate the core services since authorization and authentication of applications, how to gearing with other services, how to implement providers for auth0 and auht2, who to work other lenguage and why select that